 Energy Systems Division

-Our Renewables and Grid Analysis work supports the development of solutions to key issues facing the deployment, grid integration, and operation of renewable energy technologies in the United States.
+Our Renewables and Grid Modernization work supports the development of solutions to key issues facing the deployment, grid integration, and operation of renewable energy technologies in the United States.

 Energy Conversion research offers advanced technical solutions to achieve reduced fossil fuel use in residential and commercial building energy applications.
 Our focus is on biofuel end use, combustion efficiency and emissions, and system concepts.